TrojanerHD/youtube-remaining-time/README.md

 ### Compiling

-Run `tsc -p .` in the root directory of this project
+Run `make` in the root directory of this project

 ## Limitations / Additional Notes